 According to standard dermatological wisdom, acne is caused by bacteria.
 To an extent, this is true.
 Bad bacteria in the skin can cause mini-infections in pores, which then become inflamed.
-Dermatologists noticed this phenomena and began developing antibiotic pills like Accutane and antibiotic creams like Benzoyl Peroxide to wipe out the infectious bacteria on the skin.
+Dermatologists noticed this phenomena and began developing antibiotic pills and antibiotic creams like Benzoyl Peroxide to wipe out the infectious bacteria on the skin.
 This works, to an extent.
-Accutane may make people suicidal, and Benzoyl Peroxide may decrease antioxidant power in the skin and cause more acne in the long run, but the antibiotic method does sometimes work.
+Benzoyl Peroxide may decrease antioxidant power in the skin and cause more acne in the long run, but the antibiotic method does sometimes work.

 The standard response to the dermatological premise